sdvickers98/picoCTF-2019-Walkthrough/cryptography/#7 - Tapping.md

 *"Theres tapping coming in from the wires.
 What's it saying nc 2019shell1.picoctf.com 32273."*

 ### Solution
 If you've heard of or worked with **netcat**, you may recognize the command at the end of the prompt.
-Netcat is a utility for reading from and writing to network connections.
+Netcat is a utility for reading from and writing to network connections, and it comes with most distributions of linux.
+You can go [here](https://www.linuxfordevices.com/tutorials/netcat-command-in-linux) for some good info on netcat.

 The command above tells netcat to listen to 2019shell.picoctf.com on port 32273.
 If you run this command in a shell (picoCTF provides a linux server that you can use), you'll get the following output: